Community (TV series): Film

+Shortly after Community was picked up for a sixth season in 2014, Zack Van Amburg of Sony Pictures Television confirmed that a Community film was in the early stages of development.
+After the series wrapped, Harmon revealed that Yahoo! had initially wanted to make a movie immediately after the end of the sixth season, but at the time he was not ready to produce it.

-As the show debuted on Netflix in April 2020, public exposure and interest picked up significantly.
-That same month during an interview with Collider, Joe Russo was asked if he and his brother Anthony would come back to do the movie.
+For the next several years, Harmon continued to express interest in creating a Community film and stated his efforts in making it happen.
+During this period, cast members Danny Pudi, Joel McHale, Alison Brie, Gillian Jacobs and Donald Glover would each express their own interest in the film as well.
+Joe Russo was asked if he and his brother Anthony would come back to do the movie.
 He stated, "We'd certainly be willing to do it.
 We love our Community family.
 That cast, we're all still very close to all of them.
 It'd be schedule-depending for us.
 But I believe there will be a Community movie, especially now that it's doing well on streaming.
 Someone like Netflix could step up and make the movie."

-In May 2020, the original cast (excluding Chase) and Harmon announced that they would reunite via a livestream video for a benefit to raise money for the COVID-19 pandemic with a table read of "Cooperative Polygraphy".
-Pedro Pascal filled in for Walton Goggins, who was unavailable.
-On May 13, a few days before the table read, Gillian Jacobs talked about her belief that the entire cast would want to return for a movie.
-In a Q&A session immediately following the May 18 livestream video table read, the cast, including Glover, expressed interest in a movie.

-Harmon confirmed in 2021 he had begun work on the script, and that any logistical issues with creating a Community movie were mostly solved.
+Harmon confirmed in 2021 that he had begun work on the script, and that any logistical issues with creating a Community movie were mostly solved.
 He described the challenging part of the movie was more "philosophical", namely whether the movie would be approachable to a viewer unfamiliar with the television show.
 Harmon said in August 2022 that a movie was "definitely going to happen" and could be expected in "between one and eight years".
 He said that the movie had an outline and that: "There's a product put together and pitched out in the world".

-The Peacock streaming service announced that they had ordered the film in September 2022.
-Harmon and Andrew Guest will write the film while McHale, Pudi, Brie, Jacobs, Rash and Jeong are set to return.
-Of the main cast, Glover, Brown and Chase are not confirmed.
-However, Harmon said in November that Glover was "down to clown".
-Harmon also said that there had been a bidding war among distributors for the rights to the film, but Peacock outbid other competitors for the film.
-As of November 2022, the movie's script is being written.
-In January 2023, on the late night show Jimmy Kimmel Live!, Joel McHale revealed that the film would begin filming in the summer of that year.